-Given the long-term challenges faced by society, the Board has a well-established published statement of the Company's social purpose, overseen by the Environment and Public Value Committee.
+Given the long-term challenges faced by society, the Board has a well-established published statement of the Company's social purpose, and is supported by the Environment and Public Value Committee in delivering this.
 This statement specifies the Company's wider role, in particular the opportunity to deliver a better environment, to support the communities we serve, to be a great place to work and to contribute to the growth of the UK economy.